Nuggets vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Nuggets Betting Records & Stats

-- Denver's games this year have an average total of 228.3, 16.8 more points than this matchup's over/under.
+- The average point total in Denver's outings this year is 228.3, 17.8 more points than this game's over/under.

-- The Nuggets have a 60% chance to win this game based on the implied probability of the moneyline.
+- The implied probability of a win from the Nuggets, based on the moneyline, is 78.9%.

 Nuggets vs Heat Additional Info